eluv-io/content-tagger/README.md

 2. Python
 3. A podman image for each model you want to run.
 See the individual model repos for more information.
 4. A gpu, cpu inference is not yet supported.
-5. ssh key with github access to qluvio
+5. ssh key with github access to eluv-io

 ## Setup w/ conda